 Many nursing-home staffers are caring, hard-working professionals.
 But with an increasing elderly population it has led to an increased nursing home population, and with this has come an increased incidence of nursing home negligence and abuse.
 There are both federal and state governmental agencies which help oversee the care and serviced provided by nursing homes and both federal and state governments have established uniform standards for nursing homes and ensure the protection and safety of patients.

 Unfortunately, despite these governmental agencies, over one million nursing home residents are abused in some manner each year either by negligence or active abuse.
 Nursing home abuse in Arizona can be committed by nursing home staff or workers, including doctors and nurses, and in some instances, another resident may even be the abuser.

-Nursing home abuse can include physical damage from falls, malnutrition or dehydration, bed sores, gangrene, aspiration pneumonia, over-sedation, poor medical care, or wrong medication.
-Just as damaging, but more subtle, are lack of supervision, theft, abandonment, defective equipment, sexual assault, coercion, physical or mental abuse.
+Nursing home abuse can include physical damage from falls, malnutrition or dehydration, bed sores, gangrene, aspiration pneumonia, over-sedation, poor medical and physical care and even wrong medication.
+Just as damaging, but more subtle, are lack of supervision, theft of personal property, abandonment, defective equipment, sexual assault, coercion, and emotional or mental abuse.
 All of these can lead to injury or death of the nursing home patient.